 Challenge: Create a logic puzzle for someone else to solve.
-Discuss the system they used https://thekidshouldseethis.com/post/united-statespostal-service-systems-at-work
+Discuss what system they used.

 There are many systems that help our communities run smoothly.
 Have you ever thought about how mail makes it from the sender to the recipient?